 I don’t know about you, but I’m pretty confused about what to DO with all those numbers.
 I’m ready for someone to tell me how to make something healthy and then put it in my body.
 Maybe tell me how it will help me.
 But don’t make me do math!
 (The difference between “stock” and “broth”, by the way, isn’t much.
 They are often used interchangeably, but sometimes “broth” means made from meat and vegetables, while “stock” always includes the bones.
 From here on out, I’ll use stock, because it’s the bones that make the meal, as you’ll soon learn.)

-What do I Get Out of it?
+What do I Get Out of Chicken Stock?

 The health benefits are incredible, really.
 Here are just some of the advantages to preparing homemade stock: